 3. Sitting up with a Sick Friend

-In 1903 Coolidge began working for an advertising firm Brown & Bigelow.
+In 1903 Coolidge began working for an advertising company Brown & Bigelow.
 He painted oil paintings which later became distributed as hundreds of thousands of posters, calendars and leaflets.
 Many tobacco firms got interested in his work and bought the copies to give them out as advertising freebies.